-The examiner will take control and fly the aeroplane into an unusual attitude, either nose-up or nose-down, then transfer control to the candidate and call for recovery.
-Using limited panel or standby instruments only, the candidate will promptly recover with minimum loss of altitude from one unusual attitude.
+The examiner will take control and fly the aeroplane into an unusual attitude, either nose-up or nosedown, then transfer control to the candidate and call for recovery.
+Using available flight instruments, the candidate is expected to promptly recover with minimum loss of altitude from one unusual attitude.